Your employees are already using AI Do you control the tools, the data, and the ownership?

 How does ISO 42001 relate to the EU AI Act?

 The EU AI Act is legislation with requirements and sanctions.
 ISO 42001 is a voluntary standard that helps you meet legal requirements.
-Implementing ISO 42001 is one way to demonstrate EU AI Act compliance.
+Implementing ISO 42001 supports your compliance work, but ISO 42001 is not a harmonized standard under the AI Act and does not provide automatic presumption of conformity.

 Can we use the same tools as for ISO 27001?